zeta-chain/docs/docs/home.md

 ## Need Help?

 Can’t find what you’re looking for?
 Feel free to ask a question on our <a href={constants.discordLink}>Discord</a>.
-Our team and community is on there and ready to help.
+Our team and community are on there and ready to help.